A Secure Ecosystem Built on Trust

 Three tips for building trust within your ecosystem

-- First and foremost, you obviously have to know where each of your vendors stands on security.
+- First and foremost, you have to know where each of your vendors stands on security.
 For that to happen, they have to be willing to share their current posture, including where they may have vulnerabilities.
 Set the tone by sharing everything about your security situation.
-Radical transparency strengthens the bonds of trust within the ecosystem and improves its overall security posture.
+Transparency strengthens the bonds of trust within the ecosystem and improves its overall security posture.

 - Make it a point to know your vendors’ names, what they’re responsible for, and their strengths and weaknesses.
 When something inevitably goes wrong, you’ll already have a personal relationship established.
 It’s much easier to work through challenges collaboratively when that’s the case.
 And coming through adversity together breeds familiarity and builds trust.